732-906-1500

 For instance, while most New Jerseyans are aware that they may be able to file suit against the drunk driver that actually injured them, many may not know that the taverns and bars that over served the intoxicated driver in the first place may also be liable in certain circumstances – which is more commonly known as Dram Shop liability.

-Evolution of New Jersey Dram Shop Laws
+Evolution Of New Jersey Dram Shop Laws

 Interestingly, New Jersey is a bit different from most states in that its Dram Shop liability was originally established by common-law and not statute.
 Indeed, beginning in 1959 the New Jersey Supreme Court recognized a victim’s right to hold negligent taverns liable for injuries caused to them by intoxicated bar patrons.